Acornhoek

-The town is currently being recognized by several artists who are booked to perform at these various entertainment venues.
-Acornhoek has produced and is home to industry stalwarts like SABC radio producer Xolani Wale Khenhuk, TV personality Penny Lebyane, International footballer Rhulani Manzini, Industry specialist Prince Kgoedi, Miss Mpumalanga 2021 Claude Mashego, SATMA Winner MissKay Chardnah, Entertainment blogger McKing Ngobeni and Celebrity Financial Guru Nicolette Mashile.

 Commercial activity

 There are three main commercial areas in this rural township namely; Acornhoek CBD, Acornhoek Plaza and Acornhoek mall.

-At these areas residents are able to access banks, grocery shops like SuperSpar, Game, Shoprite, Roots Butchery, clothing outlets, take-away franchises and many others.
+At these areas residents are able to access banks, grocery shops, clothing outlets, take-away franchises and many others.

 The town has one public hospital, Tintswalo Hospital.
 Tintswalo Hospital was built in the 1930s and it is one of the largest medical facility in Bushbuckridge sub-region.
 Several residents from as far as Phalaborwa in the Limpopo province also visits the hospital.

 There is one police station in the township and a Magistrate's Court.
 Ehlanzeni FET College is one of the most popular areas in the township which attracts a lot of students from various areas across the country.

 Acornhoek is also home to the regional offices of Bushbuckridge Local Municipality, and also a small traffic police department.